tk0987/travelling-salesman-RNN-by-gpt3/README.md

 loss value is very, very big. even after 100 epochs. but still - it works.

 i won't upload saved model, because it's binary - i have my concerns 'bout anything binary

+at 1st feb 2024 i 'll try this thing on real gcode, in order to confirm this non-confirmed results